-Information should also be provided on the workforce numbers to be employed in the facility's operations during its various phases (construction, commissioning, operation and decommissioning) and stages with a brief description of where those people may be accommodated and/or how they will be transported to the site.
+Information should be provided on the workforce numbers to be employed in the facility's operations during its various phases (construction, commissioning, operation and decommissioning) and stages.
+The EIS should also provide a description of where those people may be accommodated and/or how they will be transported to the site.
 Comment should be made on the anticipated basis of employment (permanent, contract, etc).

-3.3.5 Processing and products
+3.3.6 Processing and products